 All residential tenancies will need to be compliant by 1 July 2024.
 However, you may need to comply with the standards prior to this, depending on when your tenancy agreement renews, changes or begins.
 For a more detailed timeline, check out our free e-book.

-Brendon Stuckey looks at the moisture ingress and drainage standard and explains why the ‘set and forget’ mindset has no place in the rental market.
+Looking at the moisture ingress and drainage standard, and why the ‘set and forget’ mindset has no place in the rental market.

 Juli Anne Tolley looks at the impending ventilation and draught stopping standard and explains what it means for both property owners and those looking to rent.